UniMath/agda-unimath/src/elementary-number-theory/fundamental-theorem-of-arithmetic.lagda.md

   and `m : X → positive-ℕ` such that the product of `pₓᵐ⁽ˣ⁾` is [equal](foundation-core.identity-types.md) to `n` is contractible.

-Note that the [univalence axiom](foundation-core.univalence.md) is neccessary to prove the second uniqueness property of prime factorizations.
+Note that the [univalence axiom](foundation-core.univalence.md) is necessary to prove the second uniqueness property of prime factorizations.

 The fundamental theorem of arithmetic is the